thewca/wca-regulations/wca-regulations-2012.md

   - 2a3) Is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
 - 2c) Competitors shall register by providing all information required by the organisation team (including: name, country, date of birth, gender, contact information, selected events).
   - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
+[NOTE: Is it worth mentioning that registration must be paid, too?
+Or is that being lumped into "completed registration."
+Ideally, I'd say that if somebody owes the WCA money, they cannot compete.]
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
 All other personal information is considered confidential, and must not be disclosed to outside organisations/persons without the consent of the competitor.
 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board.
   - 2e1) The eligible countries are defined by the Wikipedia article "List of sovereign states" ("UN member states and observer states" and "Other states").
+[NOTE: Any reason why we don't want to create our own list?
+If the Wiki article is changed, we may be violating our own regulations.]
   - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.